AleksandarKosev/pacman/README.md

 ```

 ## Detailed Explanation
-This repositry has four importand parts that needs pointing out.
+This repositry has four important parts that needs pointing out.
 <ul>
 <li><a href="#python">Python script "main.py": for hosting the game</a></li>
 <li><a href ="#dockerfile">Dockerfile: For Building the project</a></li>